-The user has to interpret the given cuts as constraints for the current LP relaxation, i.e., he must decode the compact representation of the cuts (see the cut_data structure) into rows for the matrix.
+If the user has defined application-specific cut classes, these cuts must be interpreted as constraints for the current LP relaxation, i.e., the user must decode the compact representation of the cuts (see the cut_data structure) into rows for the matrix.
 A pointer to the array of generated rows must be returned in new_rows (the user has to allocate this array) and their number in new_row_num.
-There is no post processing.
-There are no built-in default options.